redneckrobot/excelsior/README.md

 ## [Excelsior Web Framework (EWF) Wiki](https://github.com/nys-its/excelsior-web-framework/wiki)

-A beginners, power users, or contributors starting point for all things about EWF.
+A beginners and power users starting point for all things about EWF.
+The EWF is a responsive design framework built upon Zurb Foundation 4.